New Virginia Laws That Affect Drivers

 car keys and cannabis

 This is not to be confused with HB 5058 and SB 5029 laws, which do not allow searches or charges for the sole reason of smelling the odor of marijuana in a car.
 However, any vessel containing the product not in “the originally sealed manufacturer’s container” is considered an open container that is still prohibited and grounds for charges.
-This law is similar to the commonwealth's laws regarding open containers, use of alcohol or other substances while driving, as well as impaired driving, all illegal in Virginia.
+This law is similar to the commonwealth's laws regarding open containers, use of alcohol or other substances while driving, and impaired driving, all of which are illegal in Virginia.

 What about ridesharing and other transportation services?
 Hired drivers, including school bus drivers, may not carry any marijuana, closed and put away or not, or can face a Class 1 Misdemeanor.
 While a rideshare driver is not held responsible for passengers carrying and using cannabis, it may not be legally consumed while riding with the service.